 Alan Doig was Visiting Professor at Newcastle Business School, Northumbria University.

-Pascale Hélène Dubois is the World Bank’s Chief Suspension and Debarment Officer and the Senior Advisor to the American Bar Association Section of International Law’s Anti-Corruption Committee.
+Pascale Hélène Dubois is Integrity Vice President of the World Bank Group and the Senior Advisor to the American Bar Association Section of International Law’s Anti-Corruption Committee.

 Gabriele Dunker is an independent legal consultant with the IMF, the World Bank, and UNODC.